avaneev/biteopt/README.md

 only the difference between high rank and low rank solutions generates a valuable information, moreover only a difference multiplied by a factor of 0.5 works in practice.

+BiteOpt is more like a stochastic meta-method, it is incorrect to assume it leans towards some specific optimizer class: for example, it won't work acceptably if only DE-based solution generators are used by it.
+BiteOpt encompasses Differential Evolution, Nelder-Mead, and author's original SpherOpt, "bitmask inversion", and "bit mixing" solution generators.
+A success with the "bitmask inversion" operation (coupled with a stochastic "move" operation it looks quite a lot like a random search) was the main driver for BiteOpt's further development.

 ## SMA-ES ##